-Because there is increased risk of community transmission of COVID-19 within the Commonwealth of Massachusetts and due to concern for the health and safety of residents, the Department recommends that any resident who is not recovered (less than three months from infection) or not fully vaccinated (14 days or more since their final dose in the vaccine series) carefully consider any planned leaves of absence.
+Because there is increased risk of community transmission of COVID-19 within the Commonwealth of Massachusetts and due to concern for the health and safety of residents, the Department recommends that any resident who is not fully vaccinated (14 days or more since their final dose in the vaccine series) and has not received a booster dose carefully consider any planned leaves of absence.

-If, however, any resident who is not recovered (less than three months from infection) or also not fully vaccinated (14 days or more since their final dose in the vaccine series) wants to schedule a planned leave of absence from the facility, the facility clinical leadership should work with the resident and their loved ones to create a plan for a safer leave.
+If, however, any resident who is not fully vaccinated (14 days or more since their final dose in the vaccine series) and has not received a booster dose wants to schedule a planned leave of absence from the facility, the facility clinical leadership should work with the resident and their loved ones to create a plan for a safer leave.
 This plan should include education for the resident and loved ones about:

-- Considering postponing the leave until the resident is fully vaccinated. - Wearing cloth face coverings. - Practicing physical distancing from other individuals who are not fully vaccinated. - Limiting interaction to the fewest number of people possible while the resident is on their planned leave, if those individuals are not fully vaccinated. - Assessment about the possible exposure risks while the resident is on their planned leave and instructions about how to mitigate them.
+- Considering postponing the leave until the resident is fully vaccinated and has received a booster dose. - Wearing face masks. - Practicing physical distancing from other individuals who are not fully vaccinated. - Limiting interaction to the fewest number of people possible while the resident is on their planned leave, if those individuals are not fully vaccinated and have not received their booster dose. - Assessment about the possible exposure risks while the resident is on their planned leave and instructions about how to mitigate them.